Tlemcen: Climate

-Tlemcen has a hot-summer Mediterranean climate (Köppen climate classification Csa).
+Tlemcen has a hot semi-arid climate (Köppen climate classification BSh).

-Demographics

-The population of Tlemcen is divided between Hadars (the middle class, descended from the Moors) and Kouloughlis (descendants of Turks and Berber women).

 Culture

 Its centuries of rich history and culture have made the city a center of a unique blend of music and art.
-Its textiles and handcrafts, its elegant blend of Berber and Andalusi cultures, and its cool climate in the mountains have made it an important center of tourism in Algeria.
-It is home to a beautiful tomb—that of Sidi Boumédiène, whose tomb adjoins a mosque.
+Its textiles and handcrafts, its elegant display of Andalusi culture, and its cool climate in the mountains have made it an important center of tourism in Algeria.
+It is home to a tomb—that of Sidi Boumédiène, whose tomb adjoins a mosque.
 The Great Mosque of Tlemcen was completed in 1136 and is said to be the most remarkable remaining example of Almoravid architecture.